sympulsecz/sympulse-code-standards/docs/QUICKSTART.md

 source ~/.zshrc
 ```

 **Note**: Replace `/path/to/sympulse-coding-standards` with the actual path where you cloned the repository.
-The `install.sh` script automatically creates a `.venv` directory.
+Poetry automatically creates and manages the virtual environment.

 ## 🎯 Your First Project